MySQLMySQL

 VARCHARUtf8

-TEXTUtf8Includes all TEXT variants (TINYTEXT, TEXT, MEDIUMTEXT, LONGTEXT)
+TEXTUtf8All TEXT variants (TINYTEXT, TEXT, MEDIUMTEXT, LONGTEXT)

-ENUMUtf8Original enum values preserved as strings
+ENUMUtf8Enum values preserved as strings

-SETList<Utf8>Converted to arrays of strings (e.g., 'value1,value2' → ["value1", "value2"])
+SETList<Utf8>Converted to arrays of strings ('value1,value2' becomes ["value1", "value2"])

-JSONUtf8Preserved as JSON string
+JSONUtf8Preserved as a JSON string

 MySQL TypeArrow TypeNotes